 Roman ladies had fans, and even Romano-British are known to have used circular fans.
 A sculptured tombstone in the Carlisle Museum indicates this quite clearly, showing a lady (c AD250) holding a large round fan with radiating ribs; there is further evidence of this type of fan from a 4th century Roman sarcophagus at York, in which a pair of ivory handles were found and a reconstruction of the object was carried out by archaeologists.
 It would appear that, from antiquity onward, the fan in fashion assumed a dual function, that of status symbol, and that of useful ornament.

 Fans in the Americas were like those elsewhere throughout the world, were dominated by the use of birds’ feathers.
 To the Aztec, Mayan and South American cultures, feathers often had a religious significance, and they were expert in their use in various art forms.
 Because of their perishable nature, little of this art has survived.
-However, one fan owned by Montezuma, the Aztec emperor of Mexico is preserved in the Museum of Volkerkund in the Hofburg, Vienna.
-It is one of six pieces of the Montezuma Treasure sent over by Cortez to the Hapsburg king Charles V of Spain in 1524.
+However, one fan owned by Montezuma, the Aztec emperor of Mexico is preserved in the Museum of Ethnology in the Hofburg, Vienna.
+It is one of six pieces of the Montezuma Treasure sent over by Cortez to the Habsburg king Charles V of Spain in 1524.

 Europe’s earliest surviving fan is preserved at the basilica of St John the Baptist at Monza, near Milan.
 It is in the form of a flabellum or ritual fan, presented to the basilica by Theodolinda, the 6th century Queen of the Lombards.
 This unique remnant made of purple (the colour of royalty) vellum and decorated with gold and silver ornaments, like a similar fan in Florence, known as the Tournus Flabellum.